johnsonbf/Final-Prison-Mike-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/109913335/213871425-761738a5-4856-4646-a973-d43a5807efc1.png)

  - Questions we hope to answer with the data
-   - What attributes contribute to a review over x?
+   - What attributes contribute to a review over 3?
    - What breweries have the best ratings?
-   - Which attribute of the review contributes the most to the overall rating?
+   - Which attribute of the review contributes the most to the overall review score?
-   - Which type of beer gets the best overall review?
+   - Which beer style gets the best overall review?
+   - Which beer style has the best aroma review scores?
    - Once a person selects a brewery, show the beers with the highest overall reviews.

 ### GitHub